Please ensure Javascript is enabled for purposes of website accessibility

 nhaas@greaterfreeport.com

-Katie Gentz is the event and engagement manager for the Greater Freeport Partnership, where she spearheads community events and initiatives.
+Katie Gentz is the Main Street manager for the Greater Freeport Partnership, where she spearheads community events and initiatives.
 With over 20 years of experience living in the area, Katie has deep roots in the community and a keen understanding of its needs.

 In her role, Katie not only coordinates a variety of local events but also manages the Illinois Main Street program, working to enhance and revitalize downtown areas through strategic planning and community engagement.
 Her passion for building strong community connections and fostering local pride drives her efforts to create memorable and impactful experiences for residents and visitors alike.